CONSUMER CREDIT ACT REFORM (CCA REFORM)

 Client Guide

-We have created a helpful guide to navigate our clients through the consultation.
-This also provides information and viewpoints that firms may want to consider in any response to the Consultation Paper.
+We have created a helpful guide to navigate our clients through the Government’s final policy to help them understand the implications and plan for the implementation of changes arising from the reform.
+This also provides information and viewpoints that firms may want to consider in their engagement with the FCA or for any response to future consultations on the new CCA regime.

 Get in touch to access the guideKey contacts